NRANK

 NRANK, or National Rank, is a ranking of the rarity of a species within a nation.
 Each nation can assign their own NRANK based on information from conservation data centres, natural heritage programmes, and expert scientists.
+Other sources of species endangerment levels come from a data bases from the IUCN.
+This list was first compiled in 1963 to highlight endangered species in each region as a way to allow conservation, called the Red List of Threatened Species.